Buying Your First Home in Monterey

 - Condition – Are you looking for a big project?
 Or maybe something livable, but dated that you can add value to over time?
 Would a turn key home be a better fit?

 When you have identified a home that interests you, take some time to review the comparable home sales and active comparable listings with your agent.
 In this market, these comparable homes don’t necessarily have to be on the same street.
-We use neighborhoods due to our low levels of inventory and because our market is not full of cookie-cutter houses – each home has its own nuances in character that make it unique.
-A good agent will provide you with a comparative market analysis for the home you are considering buying to help you determine an appropriate purchase price.
+We use entire neighborhoods due to our low levels of inventory and because our market is not full of cookie-cutter houses – each home has its own nuances in character that make it unique.
+A good agent will provide you with a comparative market analysis for the home you are considering buying to help you determine an appropriate offer strategy and target purchase price.

 Escrow and Negotiations | Buying Your First Home in Monterey

 Aside from price, you should consider the terms of your offer.
 How long do you need for due diligence?
 Due diligence usually includes inspections and an appraisal, which we coordinate for our clients.
 A home inspection and pest inspection is a good start to give you an idea of areas that may need further attention from other vendors.
 Standard due diligence period is 17 days, and we work quickly to stay on track, but you can ask for more time if needed.
 A loan contingency period is usually 21 days.
 Total escrow length is usually 30-45 days.
+Some lenders can underwrite a loan in 14-17 days and close escrow in 21!

 Your loan officer will keep you current throughout the process of how your loan approval is coming along.
 You and your agent should keep current with your lender so that everybody is up to date and on track with the escrow schedule.
 Once contingencies are removed, it’s time to wire the rest of the money into the escrow account and finalize the purchase.
 You sign loan and title documents giving you ownership of the home, and then escrow closes.
 The seller pays the commission to the Realtors involved, and the house is yours.
 Congratulations!